met4citizen/Hypergraph/README.md

 (1,1,1)(1,1,1)
 ```

-Wherever a subhypergraph in the form of the left-hand pattern `(1,1,2)(2,3,4)`
+Wherever a subhypergraph in the form of the left-hand side pattern `(1,1,2)(2,3,4)`
 is found on the hypergraph, it is replaced with a new subhypergraph in the
-form of the right-hand pattern `(1,5,4)(2,5,3)(5,5,4)`.
+form of the right-hand side pattern `(1,5,4)(2,5,3)(5,5,4)`.
 The two sides must be
 separated with an arrow `->`.
+A rule without the right-hand side is used as the initial
+state.

 The system supports several rules separated with a semicolon `;` or written
 on separate lines.
-A rule without the right-hand side is used as the initial
-state.

-Hyperedge patterns can be described by using numbers and/or characters.
+Hyperedge patterns can be described by using numbers and/or
+characters.
 Several types of parentheses are supported.
 For example, a rule like
 `[{x,y}{x,z}]->[{x,y}{x,w}{y,w}{z,w}]` is considered valid and can be
 converted to the default format by clicking `Check`.